exakat/exakat-docs/Reference/Rules/Patterns/Factory.rst

 An OOP Factory
 ++++++++++++++

   A method or function that implements a factory.
 A factory is a class that handles the creation of an object, based on parameters.
 The factory hides the logic that leads to the creation of the object.

 .. code-block:: php

    <?php
        class AutomobileFactory {
            public static function create($make, $model) {
-               $className = "\Automaker\Brand\$make";
+               $className = "\Automaker\Brand$make";
                return new $className($model);
            }
        }